DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

           - ✏️recover
 - 1.3.5 Due care/due diligence
   - 🔴**Due diligence**: 🕵️ establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
+    - 💥Due diligence is defined in Black's law dictionary as "Such a measure of prudence, activity, or assiduity, as is properly to be expected from, and ordinarily exercised by, a reasonable and prudent man under the particular circumstances; not measured by any."
+Taking reasonable actions that a jury of your peers (if there is a jury) would agree are reasonable actions is due diligence.
     - Due diligence often involves:
       - gathering information through discovery, risk assessments and review of existing documentation
       - ✏️developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures